manticoresoftware/manticoresearch/docs/conf_options_reference/searchd_program_configuration_options.rst

 data_dir
 ~~~~~~~~~~~~

-For now - just path to the dir for replication internal files, optional.
+Mandatory for :ref:`plain_mode`.

+Directory  path used by daemon for storing :

+* metadata about indexes
+* index files
-In this directory daemon stores replication meta info and state such as cluster
+* replication meta info and state

-descriptions and list of indexes replicated to the current node in ``manticore.json``
-file in this directory and uses it as a default directory for cluster contents.
+Binlogs are also stored if :ref:`binlog_path` not defined.

 Example: